Bayraev/Bayraev/README.md

 - 👋 Hi, I’m @Aliasik
-- 👀 I’m interested in Python
+- 👀 I’m interested in JavaScript
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... no need reach me yet, calm down

 <!---
 Aliasik/Aliasik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.